-Dental implants support replacement teeth.
+Dental implants are posts that support replacement teeth.
 They fit directly into your jawbone and hold false teeth in place in the same way that roots support natural teeth.

 You will meet the dentist carrying out your procedure to discuss your care.
 It may differ from what is described here as it will be designed to meet your individual needs.

-A dental implant is a metal rod that has an internal screw or clip (abutment) that can hold a false tooth (or teeth) in place.
+A dental implant is a metal post that has an internal screw or clip (abutment) that holds a false tooth (or teeth) in place.
 Implants are usually made of titanium.
+If you look after your implants properly and maintain good oral hygiene, they should last for the rest of your life.

-Over several months, your jawbone will fuse with the titanium rod.
+After surgery to insert the implant your jawbone will fuse with the titanium rod.
+This takes several months.
 Dentures, crowns or bridges can be attached to the implant to replace your missing teeth.
-One implant can support one or more replacement teeth.
-In your upper jaw you would need at least six implants to replace all your teeth and you would need between four and six implants in your lower jaw.
+A single implant can support one or more replacement teeth.
+To replace all your teeth would require at least six implants in your upper jaw and between four and six in your lower jaw.

 Alternatives to dental implants include: